graphql/graphql-spec/spec/Section 3 -- Type System.md

 All of the types so far are assumed to be both nullable and singular: e.g. a scalar string returns either null or a singular string.

-A GraphQL schema may describe that a field represents list of another types;
+A GraphQL schema may describe that a field represents a list of another type;
 the `List` type is provided for this reason, and wraps another type.

 Similarly, the `Non-Null` type wraps another type, and denotes that the